36kbCertifiedDumb/cli-website/README.md

 ## ▼ This repository is fully archived for educational purposes.
+Don't worry, I have prepared a separate repository for updates.

 ▼ If You wish to feed something Coffee fee
 i have Ko-fi account for this, feel free to feed the coffee,